 - 2.2.6.
 Risk owners have considered whether the risks will meet the target score by the target date, shown as a prospects score.
-Twelve risks are assessed as "Amber-some concerns" that targets may not be met, and four are assessed as "Green on schedule" to meet their target by the target date.
-Two risk scores have been assessed as meeting their target scores by the target date, but are continuous in their nature, and remain on the corporate risk register.
-There are currently no risks with a 'prospects' target red risk score (see note 2 for the definition): - 2.2.7.
-A reconciliation to the April 2018 Audit Committee report is presented at Appendix A, detailing the significant changes to corporate risks since the April 2018 report. - 2.2.8.
+Eleven risks are assessed as "Amber-some concerns" that targets may not be met, and five are assessed as "Green on schedule" to meet their target by the target date.
+One risk score has been assessed as meeting its target score by the target date, but is a continuous risk in its nature, and remains on the corporate risk register.
+There is currently one risk with a 'prospects' target red risk score (see Appendix E for the definition). - 2.2.7.
+A reconciliation to the July 2018 Audit Committee report is presented at Appendix A, detailing the significant changes to corporate risks since the July 2018 report, including a new risk which has been recommended for management at corporate level from the recent August Communities Committee.
+This will be considered at the upcoming October Policy and Resources Committee, but is presented in this report at Appendices A and B to provide Members of this Committee with sight of this risk. - 2.2.8.
 As part of the overall development of the performance and risk management framework for the Council, there is a continuation of the approach involving the development of corporate and departmental level risks that are: outcome focussed; linked to strategic priorities; business critical, identifying areas where failure places the organisation in jeopardy; linked to financial and performance metrics.
 It is dependent upon a shared understanding of the risk appetite of the council. - 2.2.9.
 A key element of this work is cultural change and absolute clarity of roles, responsibilities and process.
-Specifically, clarity of what these risks are, who is responsible for them, what they are doing to actively manage the risks and what measures are in place to hold people to account. - 2.2.10.
-To assist Members with considering whether the recommended actions identified in this report are appropriate, or whether another course of action is required, a list of such possible actions, suggested prompts and challenges are presented for information and convenience in Appendix C.
+Specifically, clarity of what these risks are, who is responsible for them, what they are doing to actively manage the risks and what measures are in place to hold people to account.

-- 2.2.11.
-Explanations for the various scores and terminology can be found in the Risk Management Procedures, which are available to Members and officers. - 2.2.12.
-For ease of reference the risks have been plotted on a heat map, in Appendix D, to illustrate each risk's relative position measured by likelihood and impact for their current risk score. - 2.2.13.
+- 2.2.10.
+To assist Members with considering whether the recommended actions identified in this report are appropriate, or whether another course of action is required, a list of such possible actions, suggested prompts and challenges are presented for information and convenience in Appendix C. - Explanations for the various scores and terminology can be found in the Risk 2.2.11.
+Management Procedures, which are available to Members and officers. - For ease of reference the risks have been plotted on a heat map, in Appendix D, to 2.2.12. illustrate each risk's relative position measured by likelihood and impact for their current risk score. - 2.2.13.
 The criteria for Corporate risks and a description of target scores is shown at Appendix E. - 2.2.14.
 Fig. 1. below reflects the percentages of risks in each prospects category.